jenciso/newblog/content/personal/Manage-TLS-Certificates-for-Kubernetes-users/index.md

 date: 2017-09-27
 comments: true
 copy2clipboard: true
+aliases:
+  - "/blog/manage-tls-certificates-for-kubernetes-users/"
 tags:
   - kubernetes
 ---

 ### Intro

-Probably, after to create your kubernetes cluster you will need to create access for other users, and for accomplish this task, you need to create certificates to authentication against the kube-apiserver service.
+After to create your kubernetes cluster, the most common next step is create user's access to the cluster.
+In order to do that, you'll need to create certificates to give authentication via kube-apiserver service.
+This process has two defined steps, the user steps, who will get access, and admin steps, who will give the access.

 ### User Steps

-Here, you have all the steps to do that:

 1. Download the cfssl binary.
 It is a Cloudflare tool help us to create the certificates